Leggi questo post in: Italiano

 If you want to add a name stencil, you can draw it freehand on the freezer paper.
 Or, if you’re not good at that sort of thing, write the name with some computer software in all different fonts to find the one you like the most.
-I used Adobe Illustrator to do this, but you could also use Photoshop or any other program that uses fonts.
+I used Adobe Illustrator to do this, but you can use any software that displays different fonts.

 Once you’ve decided which font to use, enlarge it and hold it the fabric up to the screen to check the size.
 When it’s the size that you like, trace around it with freezer paper directly from the screen (as I explained in this tutorial).
 Then cut around the whole name and cut out and remove the inside of the letters with the X-acto knife.

 Iron the name 2 cm from the other short side of Piece 6.
 Then apply two coats of fabric paint (letting it dry in between), then let it sit overnight before peeling off the paper and heat-setting the paint according to the paint’s instructions.

 If that’s too much work or takes more time that you have, you could also just quickly apply a Sticker Kid iron-on name label!
 I really love the labels by Etichette Adesive* (a small, independently-owned Italian customized name label company) and all Cucicucicoo readers can get a 10% discount on all customized stickers, iron-on labels and ID bracelets with the coupon code “cucicucicoo”!
 (Unfortuantely, shipping is only to Italy at this time.)

 Sewing the outer pencil